Marc Parent (executive)

 Marc Parent CM (born February 5, 1961) is a French-Canadian business executive, mechanical engineer, and philanthropist.
 He has been the president and chief executive officer of CAE since 2009.

 Early life and education

 Marc Parent was born in Verdun, Quebec.
 At the age of 12, he joined the 51st Air Cadet squadron in Ottawa.
 He later switched to the 783rd Air Cadet squadron in Montreal.
 Parent obtained his pilot's license through the Air Cadets at the age of 17.
 He remained in the Air Cadets for a total of 6 years.

 Parent graduated from the Polytechnique Montréal in 1984 with a bachelor's degree in mechanical engineering.
 In 2012, Parent received an honorary doctorate from the same institution.

 Parent is a graduate of the Harvard Business School's Advanced Management Program.

+Parent is an active pilot, holding an Airline Transport Pilot License from Transport Canada.

 Career

 Canadair and Bombardier

 Parent began his engineering career as an aerospace engineer with Canadair in 1984.
 He started as an engineer on the Challenger and Canadair Regional Jet (CRJ) programs.
 Following the sale of Canadair to Bombardier by the Mulroney government in 1986, Parent continued his work on those programs.
 In 1987, he became manager of the Challenger's mechanical systems, with the mandate of fixing the aircraft's teething problems.
 In 1990, he was made responsible for setting up the Bombardier flight testing and certification center in Wichita, Kansas.
 In 1993, Parent's responsibilities were expanded, as he was promoted to project director for the Challenger 604.
 Soon after Bombardier's acquisition of de Havilland Canada, Parent was put in charge of the De Havilland Canada Dash 8-400 program.
 In 1998, he was named as Bombardier's vice president, Program Management, making him responsible for all of Bombardier's aircraft development programs, including the Global Express, the Learjet 45, the CRJ, and the upcoming Challenger 300.